luke185/CP3407_MyClean/user_stories/notifications_for_clients.md

 >   V1: Week / Chapter 2
 1.

 Note: We were delayed completing this user story due to some testing issues.
-We needed multiple testers working at the same time to test the functionality compeltely and adequately.
+We needed multiple testers working at the same time to test the functionality completely and adequately.

 ## UI Design